ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 puts time_it(5) { |i| puts i  ** 2 }
 ```
-will will measure the time to ouptut 5 times the number 3*2=6  and return "Execution time: 1.8e-05 secs
+will will measure the time to ouptut 5 times the number `3*2=6`  and returns `"Execution time: 1.8e-05 secs`

 ## Inline blocks with `&block`

 Unlike yield, we can pass a block several times to a method, and we have to declare the usage it with the `&` when the block is defined inline with the call of the method.
 The ampersand `&`convert it to a `proc`.

  ```ruby
  def show(i  ,&block)
   puts block.call(i) if block_given?